WPDevelopers/disable-comments/readme.txt

 You can also bulk-edit the comment status of multiple posts from the [posts screen](http://codex.wordpress.org/Posts_Screen).

+= Why is persistent mode disabled? =

+Someone (probably your site administrator) has chosen to disable this option.
+See "What is persistent mode?" above.

 == Details ==

 The plugin provides the option to **completely disable the commenting feature in WordPress**.
 When this option is selected, the following changes are made: